Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 - 1/2 cup fresh cilantro, roughly chopped

-- cilantro lime cauliflower rice
+- cilantro lime rice or cilantro lime cauliflower rice

 - grilled avocado